svijayakumar32/e-Photosynthesis-rice/README.md

 Plotting - for plotting results of analyses
 - `Farq_ePhoto_comparison_new.m` - plot A/Cc curve for measured average parameters from gas exchange data and using Ac and Aj equations from Vcmax_adj_simple and Jmax_adj_simple
-- `extract_PR_constraints.m` - import results of optimization at Cc = 129 umol mol-1, average the results and export PR enzyme Vmax values to serve as constraints for full optimizations
+- `extract_PR_constraints.m` - import results of optimisation at Cc = 129 umol mol-1, average the results and export PR enzyme Vmax values to serve as constraints for full optimizations
-- `extract_optimization_results.m` - read in optimization results for each Cc (130-380) and average the results
+- `extract_optimization_results.m` - read in optimisation results for each Cc (130-380 umol mol-1) and average the results
 - `hex2rgb.m` - convert hexadecimal colour code to RGB
 - `import_optimization_results.m` - imports results data for non-optimised and optimised enzyme concentrations
-- ` plot_A_Cc_new.m` - plot Cc vs A for FvCB and e-Photosynthesis models on a single graph
+- `plot_A_Cc_new.m` - plot Cc vs A for FvCB and e-Photosynthesis models on a single graph
 - `plot_calibration.m` - plot and examine results of the parameter calibration to identify the best scaling factors αEnzymes and αRubisco
 - `plot_calibration_Jmax.m` - plot and examine results of the parameter calibration to identify optimal αEnzymes
 - `plot_calibration_Vcmax.m` - plot and examine results of the parameter calibration to identify optimal αRubisco